scivision/fortran-filesystem/API.md

 call assert_is_file("my/dir")
 ```

-Is path a symbolic link -- for POSIX systems only.
+Is path a symbolic link:
-Windows requires additional pathlib development -- `is_symlink()` is always .false. on Windows for now.

 ```fortran
 p%is_symlink()